-On-campus social events (e.g. band parties, coffee houses, open mic nights, movie nights, etc.) must be under the direct supervision of an institutional representative (see page 63).
+On-campus social events (e.g. band parties, coffee houses, open mic nights, movie nights, etc.) must be under the direct supervision of an institutional representative (see Institutional Representative section).
 The student organizer (in most cases a member of the social committee) is responsible for inviting the institutional representative and relaying his/her name to the director of student activities.
-If Academy Secondary School students are invited, Secondary School-approved chaperones must be provided.
 The institutional representative should be confirmed at least two weeks in advance of the event so that the building permit can be issued.
 The institutional representative receives from the director of student activities both a written procedural guide for supervising an event and a guide to emergency procedures with a list of contact numbers.
 It should be noted that for any event taking place in the residence halls, a residence life staff member is also on duty in the building.